Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Operators Matching and UV Completions

-Here, we give the tree-level matching conditions between the coefficients $C_i$ of the considered effective operators at the EW scale $\mathcal{O}_i$ and the coefficients of the $d\leq 7$ $\nu$SMEFT operators $Q_i$ in Tables~\ref{tab:vSMEFT-operators} and~\ref{tab:vSMEFT-operators-2}.
-We show the conditions applicable to the Majorana and Dirac HNL scenarios considered in this work.
-In the Majorana scenario, the RH fields $N_R$ are introduced with the lepton number assignment $L(\nu_L) = L(N_R) = +1$, and $\Delta L = \pm 2$ operators are permitted.
-In the Dirac scenario, we also introduce the LH fields $S_L$ with $L(S_L) = +1$, and $\Delta L = \pm 2$ operators are forbidden.

-Firstly, in Table~\ref{tab:matching_1}, we give the matching conditions between the terms in the extended neutrino mass matrix $\mathcal{M}_\nu$ in Eq.~\eqref{eq:M_nu}.
-In Table~\ref{tab:matching_2}, we show the matching conditions for the effective $W^\pm$, $Z$ and $h$ interactions in Eq.~\eqref{eq:L_LEFT_gauge}.
-Finally, in Table~\ref{tab:matching_3}, we give the matching conditions for the vector, scalar and tensor four-fermion interactions in Eq.~\eqref{eq:L_LEFT_ff}.
-In each table, the operators before the partition are present in the Majorana scenario, with the $\Delta L = \pm 2$ operators shaded grey.
-In the Dirac scenario, the $\Delta L = 0$ operators above and below the partition are present.
-For each operator, we give the total number of parameters, as well as those which are CP-even, for $n_\nu$ active neutrinos $\nu_L$ and $n_s$ gauge-singlet fields $N_R$ and $S_L$.
+Here, we give the tree-level matching conditions between the WCs of the EFT operators at the EW scale $\mathcal{O}_i$ and the WCs of the $d\leq 7$ $\nu$SMEFT operators $Q_i$ in Tables~\ref{tab:vSMEFT-operators} and~\ref{tab:vSMEFT-operators-2}.
+Firstly, in Table~\ref{tab:matching_3}, we give the matching conditions for the vector, scalar and tensor four-fermion interactions in Eqs.~\eqref{eq:L_fourfermion} and~\eqref{eq:L_fourfermion_S}.
+In Table~\ref{tab:matching_2}, we instead give the matching conditions for the effective $W^\pm$ and $Z$ interactions in Eqs.~\eqref{eq:L_gauge} and~\eqref{eq:L_gauge_S}.
+For each operator, we give the total number of parameters (in addition to those which are CP-even) for $n_\nu$ active neutrinos $\nu$ and $n_s$ gauge-singlet fields $N$ and $S$.